MikroElektronika/mikrosdk_click_v2/clicks/boost/README.md

 ## Examples Description

-> Boost click provides an adjustable output voltage through the onboard DAC that drives the FB pin of the MIC2606 to set desired output voltage.
+> Boost Click provides an adjustable output voltage through the onboard DAC that drives the FB pin of the MIC2606 to set desired output voltage.

 **The demo application is composed of two sections :**